EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/aai.md

 The integration of OpenStack service providers into the EGI Check-in is a two-step process:

-1. Test integration with the development instance of EGI Check-in.
+1. Test integration with the demo instance of EGI Check-in.
 This will allow you to check complete the complete functionality of the system without affecting the production Check-in service.
 1. Once the integration is working correctly, register your provider with the production instance of EGI Check-in to allow members of the EGI User Community to access your service.

-## Registration into Check-in development instance
+## Registration into Check-in demo instance

-Before your service can use the EGI Check-in OIDC Provider for user login, you must set up a client at the [EGI Check-in ODIC client management page](https://aai-dev.egi.eu/oidc/manage/user/clients) in order to obtain OAuth2.0 credentials and register one or more redirect URIs.
+Before your service can use the EGI Check-in OIDC Provider for user login, you must set up a client at the [EGI Federation Registry](https://aai.egi.eu/federation) in order to obtain OAuth2.0 credentials and register one or more redirect URIs.

 Make sure that you fill in the following options:

+- _General_ tab:

+  > - Set _Integration Environment_ to _Demo_ and fill the form with the
+  information about your Service.

-- _Main_ tab:
+- _Protocol Specific_ tab:

+  > - Set _Select Protocol_ to _OIDC Service_
   > - Set redirect URL to
   >   `https://<your keystone endpoint>/v3/auth/OS-FEDERATION/websso/openid/redirect`.
   >   Recent versions of OpenStack may deploy Keystone at `/identity/`, be sure
   >   to include that in the `<your keystone endpoint>` part of the URL if
   >   needed.

-- _Access_ tab:

   > - Enable _openid_, _profile_, _email_, _eduperson_entitlement_ in the
   >   **Scope** field
   > - Enable _authorization code_ in the **Grant Types** field
   > - Enable _Allow calls to the Introspection Endpoint?_ in **Introspection**
   >   field

+Submit the request and wait for an Check-in admin to review your Service request.
 Once done, you will get a client ID and client secret.
 Save them for the following steps